Cash Flow Hedging in Volatile Markets

 Kyriba FX Advisory Brief – Cash Flow Hedging in Volatile Markets

-Cash flow hedge programs are generally longer term in nature.
+Cash flow hedging programs are generally longer term in nature.
 Positions due to mature were locked months or years ago, and new positions may not impact the P&L for months or years down the road.
 Despite the longer time horizons, there are still opportunities to make your hedge program more effective when volatility strikes.

 Kyriba Cash Flow Hedging Best Practices